auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 ## Configure the resource server {{{ data-action=code data-code="SecurityConfig.java" }}}

-To configure the application as a Resource Server and validate the JWTs, create a class that extends `WebSecurityConfigurerAdapter`, add the `@EnableWebSecurity` annotation, and override the `configure` method
+To configure the application as a Resource Server and validate the JWTs, create a class that will provide an instance of `SecurityFilterChain`, and add the `@EnableWebSecurity` annotation:

 ### Protect API endpoints

 <%= include('../_includes/_api_endpoints') %>

-The example below shows how to secure API methods using the `HttpSecurity` object provided in the `configure()` method of the `SecurityConfig` class.
+The example below shows how to secure API methods using the `HttpSecurity` object provided in the `filterChain()` method of the `SecurityConfig` class.
 Route matchers restrict access based on the level of authorization required:

 ::: note
 By default, Spring Security creates a `GrantedAuthority` for each scope in the `scope` claim of the JWT.
 This scope enables using the `hasAuthority("SCOPE_read:messages")` method to restrict access to a valid JWT that contains the `read:messages` scope.